paxdotdev/pax/lab-journal-zb.md

     ```
     In the above scenario, you could imagine each of the repeats "shifting" such that a given id_chain is suddenly ...
     No - because the first int in the id_chain is the instance_id, which is married to a specific instance and globally unique
-    So the repeat_indicies component of the id_chain (indicies after the zeroth) could become ambiguous in the tree above
+    So the repeat_indices component of the id_chain (indices after the zeroth) could become ambiguous in the tree above
     But the full id_chain remains sound.
 [x] Refactor "component template frame" computation order; support recursing mid-frame
     [x] Handle slot children: compute properties first, before recursing into next component template subtree